Canada Dependent Child Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Permanent Residence

-Canada Dependent Child Sponsorship is a permanent residency stream administered by IRCC under the Family Class that allows Canadian citizens, permanent residents, and registered Indians under the Indian Act to sponsor their dependent children — biological, adopted, or stepchildren — for PR.
+Canada Dependent Child Sponsorship is a permanent residency stream administered by IRCC under the Family Class that allows Canadian citizens, permanent residents, and registered Indians under the Indian Act to sponsor their dependent children (including biological, adopted, or stepchildren) for PR.
 The IRCC definition of a dependent child is under 22 years old and not a spouse or common-law partner, raised from under 19 effective October 24, 2017.
 Children aged 22 or older qualify only as over-age dependents if they have been unable to be financially self-supporting due to a physical or mental condition continuously since before age 22.

 There is no minimum income requirement for sponsoring dependent children, no language test, no points-based score, and no work experience requirement.
-Government fees per child are reduced compared to adult applicants — CAD 85 sponsorship fee plus CAD 175 child processing fee, with no Right of Permanent Residence Fee for children.
+Government fees per child are reduced compared to adult applicants, consisting of a CAD 85 sponsorship fee plus CAD 175 child processing fee, with no Right of Permanent Residence Fee for children.
 The sponsorship undertaking is 10 years or until the child turns 25, whichever comes first, for under-22 children; 3 years for over-age dependents.
 Processing takes approximately 12 months.
 Adopted children may alternatively obtain Canadian citizenship by descent under section 5.1 of the Citizenship Act — a separate path from PR sponsorship that bypasses the immigration process.

 Eligibility